rgamel/meal-planner/README.md

 # Meal Planner

-using Typescript, React, Vite, and Firebase
+using Typescript, React, Vite, Tailwind CSS and Firebase